 We are a design led award winning architectural practice based in West Sussex with a small team of creative architects and designers who have a passion for carefully considered quality buildings, which are both functional yet have a sensitive relationship within the landscape.

-We are an RIBA Chartered Practice with over 30 years’ experience working with private and developer clients from the initial design stage through to completion of the works on site.
+We are an practice with over 30 years’ experience working with private and developer clients from the initial design stage through to completion of the works on site.
 Trevor Pullen previously held a senior role in Neil Holland Architects, working on projects throughout Sussex and the Home Counties.

 Experienced in creating beautiful new homes, extending and remodelling existing properties and converting rural buildings for domestic use.
 We produce well designed award-winning buildings at all levels of cost and for all types of location, whether it be in a town centre, Conservation Area or Area of Outstanding Natural Beauty.